chamilo/docs/teacher-guide/interactivity_tests/adding_questions_to_the_test.md

 ![](../../.gitbook/assets/graphics145.png)

-_Illustration 54: Tests – Oral expression_
+_Illustration: Tests – Oral expression_

 The learner simply needs to press the _Record answer_ when he is ready to talk, and follow the instructions for the on-screen Nanogong recorder, which will automatically send his recording to the teacher for marking and scoring.